Edit Steps locally

 You can connect to GitHub with username+password (HTTPS) or an SSH keypair you generated.
 (You can check out the GitHub docs for more info.)

-1. Make sure you install the Prettier VSCode Extension and set is as default formatter in Settings as seen below.
+- When using VS Code, make sure you install the Prettier VSCode Extension and set it as the default formatter in Settings as seen below.
 This will apply the correct code formatting to the files you change.

-1. Once you're done, you can check which files you changed with git status.
+Once you're done, you can check which files you changed with

 There's a lot to learn about git.
 Here's a good place to start.